Email Spoofing Detection using Machine Learning: A Developer's Guide

 These protocols are designed to verify the authenticity of email senders.
 They work together to ensure that emails are indeed sent from the claimed domain:

 - SPF (Sender Policy Framework): This protocol verifies that the mail server sending the email is authorized to send on behalf of the domain.
-It publishes a list of authorized IP addresses in the domain's DNS records.
+It publishes a list of authorized IP addresses in the domain's DNS records, typically using TXT records.

 - DKIM (DomainKeys Identified Mail): DKIM uses a digital signature to verify the email's integrity and authenticity.
 The sending server adds a digital signature to the email header, which the receiving server can then verify using the sender's public key.

 - DMARC (Domain-based Message Authentication, Reporting & Conformance): DMARC builds on SPF and DKIM.
-It allows domain owners to specify how email receivers should handle messages that fail SPF and DKIM checks.
+It allows domain owners to specify how email receivers should handle messages that fail SPF and DKIM checks, also configured via TXT records in DNS.

 While SPF, DKIM, and DMARC improve email security, they aren't foolproof.
 Attackers continue to evolve their techniques to bypass these protections: